When do Canadian GP tickets go on sale?

 Is Montreal F1 General Admission worth it?

 General Admission tickets are the cheapest way to get access to the Canadian F1 event.
 But are they worth it?
 Unfortunately the views from the General Admission areas around the Circuit Gilles Villeneuve track layout are pretty poor, meaning they’re not great value.
+I definitely wouldn’t recommend it.

-Read our full guide to General Admission at the Montreal Grand Prix for more info on what you can expect to see (or not) and that will help you decide whether they’re worth it.
+Read my full guide to General Admission at the Montreal Grand Prix for more info on what you can expect to see (or not) and that will help you decide whether they’re worth it.

 Why have prices gone up so much?